-Note: SUPER P6DBU/P6SBU must be running at 100 MHz bus speed to support Pentium II 350/400 MHz processors.
+Note: The SUPER P6DBU/P6SBU must be running at 100 MHz bus speed to support Pentium II 350/400 MHz or Pentium III processors.

-2-5 Mounting the Motherboard in the Chassis
+2-7 Mounting the Motherboard in the Chassis

 All the motherboards have standard mounting holes to fit different types of chassis.
-Chassis may come with a variety of mounting fasteners, made of metal or plastic.
+Chassis may come with a variety of mounting fasteners made of metal or plastic.
 Although a chassis may have both metal and plastic fasteners, metal fasteners are the most highly recommended because they ground the system board to the chassis.
 Therefore, use as many metal fasteners as possible for better grounding.

-2-6 Connecting Cables
+2-8 Connecting Cables